 - Instructors: Get the mobile app for paperless exams!

 - If you must print, use both sides!
-All UofL Uniprint Stations now automatically print double-sided!
+All UofL Uniprint Stations now automatically print double-sided, according to our Copiers and Printing Policy!
 This switch alone reduced our paper consumption by about 30,000 pages per month!

 - Bring reusable shopping bags instead of accepting new paper or plastic bags.